-- (i) a medical condition dictates the use of air transportation; or, - (ii) it is less expensive than an alternative means of transportation; or, - (iii) time constraints dictate the use of such transportation. - (K) Critical Care Helicopter helicopter is justified rather than ground ambulance service.
+(i) a medical condition dictates the use of air transportation; or,

+(ii) it is less expensive than an alternative means of transportation; or,

+(iii) time constraints dictate the use of such transportation.

+(K) Critical Care Helicopter

+Payment may be made for critical care helicopter service if the utilization of this helicopter is justified rather than ground ambulance service.
 The factors that will be considered in determining if the use of a critical care helicopter was appropriate are those criteria published by the Department of Health Services, Office of Emergency Medical Services as Minimum Quality Standards for critical care helicopter responses, (Section 6.2), as they may be amended from time to time.